 - A. Development within the Station Road sub area will be required to make a positive contribution to its environment and identity.
 Proposals along the Station Road frontage should: - a.
-Be of massing, bulk, scale and design that helps create a coherent boulevard character, complemented by a series of special 'stepping stones' carefully chosen and designed existing and new buildings and spaces that enhance visibility, increase access to surrounding areas, and aid orientation; - b.
-Provide active, non-residential ground floor frontages; - c.
+Be of massing, bulk, scale and design that helps create a coherent boulevard character, complemented by a series of special 'stepping stones' - carefully chosen and designed existing and new buildings and spaces that enhance visibility, increase access to surrounding areas, and aid orientation; - b.
+Provide active, viable and serviceable nonresidential ground floor frontages;

+- c.
 Create a single, clearly defined streetscape through provision of a consistent building line within each parade and the promotion of a coherent appearance to private forecourt areas along Station Road; and - d.
-Contribute to planned improvements to the public realm and road junctions, and to the creation of a green boulevard. - B. The design and layout of development within the Station Road sub area must respect the scale and character of surrounding residential areas and maintain or increase pedestrian and cyclist permeability between surrounding residential areas and public transport facilities. - C. The Council will seek to realise any opportunity that emerges to remove the existing cladding from the Safari Cinema building and restore the Art Deco façade.

-4.18 Station Road currently suffers from a poor environment and no distinctive identity.
+Contribute to planned improvements to the public realm and road junctions, and to the creation of a green boulevard.
+On sites that create new public realm, the Council will require a consistent finish that will result in a seamless connection with the planned or delivered improvements in Station Road. - B. The design and layout of development within the Station Road sub area must respect the scale and character of surrounding residential areas and maintain or increase pedestrian and cyclist permeability between surrounding residential areas and public transport facilities. - C. The Council will seek to realise any opportunity that emerges to remove the existing cladding from the Safari Cinema building and restore the Art Deco façade. - 4.7 Station Road currently suffers from a poor environment and no distinctive identity.
 Consistent with the spatial development strategy, Station Road's role within the Heart of Harrow will be one of a 'high road' linking a modern and diverse Harrow town centre with the more Victorian, industrial character of Wealdstone.
 Although the smallest component of the Heart of Harrow, the redevelopment of sites within the Station Road sub area still have an appreciable contribution to make to the Heart of Harrow's job and housing growth targets and offer the opportunity to create an urban boulevard character along the Station Road frontage.
-Simple, uncomplicated but modern design, exhibiting quality external finishing, along the Station Road frontage is preferred as the most effective way of achieving a coherence between different developments and existing buildings along the Station Road frontage.
-Marked changes of scale within parades will not be considered acceptable.
+The Policy therefore seeks to realise the potential that exists, through redevelopment, to provide an active frontage along both sides of the road, to improve the continuity of building lines, reduce the presence of unsightly and unused forecourts, and to provide a more coherent streetscene.
+A simple, uncomplicated but modern design, exhibiting quality external finishing, is likely to be the most effective way of achieving a coherence between different developments and existing buildings along the Station Road frontage.